-with $p_3$ the randomization parameter for application the hyperedge of order 3.
+with $p_3$ the randomization parameter for the application of the hyperedge of order 3.
 It is clear that such an operator denotes the noisy behavior of the system, and since all the gates $\Lambda_{p_{|e|}}^{e}$ commute, the order of application of these gates does not need to be specified.
-Due to the application of this randomization operator, we end up having randomized mixed states, on the contrary of the pure states that hypergraph states usually represent.
+Due to the application of this randomization operator, we end up having randomized mixed states, in contrast to the pure states that hypergraph states usually represent.
 These RH states will be denoted as $\rho^P_H$.
-It makes clear that a RH state $\rho_{H}^{P}$, is generated by the application of the randomization operator $R_P$ on the hypergraph state $\ket{H}$.
-Now, we can provide a more formal definition of a RH state. \begin{definition} [Randomized hypergraph state] Let $\ket{H}$ be a hypergraph state.
+It makes clear that an RH state $\rho_{H}^{P}$, is generated by applying the randomization operator $R_P$ to the hypergraph state $\ket{H}$.
+We can now provide a more formal definition of an RH state. \begin{definition} [Randomized hypergraph state] Let $\ket{H}$ be a hypergraph state.
 Its randomization operator is defined as

 where $F$ are the spanning subhypergraphs of $H$, $E_{n,H}$ and $E_{n,F}$ are the sets of hyperedges (of order $\geq 2$) of $H$ and $F$, respectively, and $P=\{p_k\}_{k=2}^{n}$ is the set of randomization parameters for hyperedges of order $k$.
 The resulting state $\rho_{H}^{P}:= R_P(\ket{H})$ is the randomized version of $\ket{H}$. \end{definition}